Book Summary: The Case Against Education by Bryan Caplan

 Unfortunately, I also found quite a lot to dislike about The Case Against Education.
 For one, it’s repetitive.
 I don’t have an objection to being thorough.
 I don’t mind that Caplan refers to multiple pieces of evidence to support his claims, walks through detailed calculations, or anticipates and responds to various counterarguments.
 Given he was arguing against a mainstream academic view (the Card Consensus), I think this was required.
 However, there were many times where Caplan makes exactly the same point in different parts of the book and I think his arguments could have been far more streamlined.

 More importantly, Caplan makes a bunch of sloppy arguments and poorly supported claims in the book.
 I found this frustrating because those weak arguments diluted his more compelling ones and hurt Caplan’s overall credibility.
-I’m working on a separate criticisms post (or posts) which will address these in detail.
+See Part 1, Part 2 and Part 3 of my series of posts criticising this book.

 Although Caplan’s writing is entertaining and easy to read, it came at the expense of accuracy and effectiveness.
 If he had truly wanted to effect positive policy changes, he’d have been better off confining his calls for reduced government funding to college and pushing to direct more high school students (and existing funding) to vocational ed.
 But I can’t help thinking that Caplan enjoys making bold, provocative claims more than he wants positive change.